Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} We use two datasets: 1) ICBHI Respiratory Sound Database \cite{rocha2017alpha}, for ID set, and 2) SPRSound \cite{zhang2022sprsound}, the Shanghai Jiao Tong University (SJTU) Pediatric Respiratory Sound Database, for OOD test set.
+\textbf{Dataset.} We use two datasets: 1) ICBHI Respiratory Sound Database \cite{rocha2017alpha}, for IND set, and 2) SPRSound \cite{zhang2022sprsound}, the Shanghai Jiao Tong University (SJTU) Pediatric Respiratory Sound Database, for OOD test set.
 First, ICBHI is annotated into four classes.
 Following the BTS \cite{kim2024bts}, we binarize age into pediatric and adult groups and retain all other metadata as per the original ICBHI dataset specification.
 Second, SPRSound originally contains seven classes; to align with ICBHI, we merge crackle-related labels into crackle and combine Stridor and Rhonchi into wheeze.
 We also use the inter-patient-level validation set only for OOD test set.
 Comprehensive details are summarized in Table \ref{tab:datasets}.

 \textbf{Training Details.} Following BTS \cite{kim2024bts}, we extract respiratory cycles, standardize them to 8 s, and resample the audio to 48 kHz.
 Text descriptions are capped at 64 tokens, which are sufficient to encode all text metadata without truncation.
-In line with BTS, we use all metadata and avoid relying solely on common attributes (e.g., sex) across datasets, ensuring the best ID performance.
+In line with BTS, we use all metadata and avoid relying solely on common attributes (e.g., sex) across datasets, ensuring the best IND performance.

 For counterfactual debiasing, we set $\lambda_{\text{CE}}=1.0$ and $\lambda_{\text{KL}}=1.0$, respectively.
 We vary the value of $\alpha$ from 0 to 1 in increments of 0.1 to analyze the effect of $\alpha$ on overall performance.
-Counterfactual metadata augmentation is employed with a probability $ p $ of 0.25.
+During training, counterfactual metadata augmentation is employed by independently replacing each metadata attribute with a neutral placeholder with a probability $ p $ of 0.25.
 For adversarial debiasing, the adversary is applied with the coefficient of 1.0, while the location and device discriminator losses are weighted by $\lambda_{\text{location}} = 0.01$ and $\lambda_{\text{device}} = 0.1$, respectively.
 We fine-tune using the AdamW optimizer \cite{loshchilov2017decoupled}, with a learning rate of $5\times10^{-5}$ for all parameters.
 It is further decayed via cosine scheduling over 30 epochs with a batch size of 8.